ROCK Sex lives a strange stray line.

-All Indie bands exist because of THE BUZZCOCKS.
+Today, why all Indie bands exist because of The Buzzcocks.

 Here's their first single "Boredom", a deadpan and dead cheeky blast of energized ennui.
 Singer Howard Devoto makes sly puns while guitarist Pete Shelley subverts guitar heroes with a bored one-note solo that enthralls!

 The Punk ethos was to fearlessly try anything.
 Beyond the classic sound, the scene flourished into myriad styles with as many names.

 Scotland's Orange Juice were wringers of the New Pop, which brought sunny melodicism back into the mix with askew angles.
 Amid the Disco chops and arch lyrics, they throw in lines from "Boredom" and a playful vamp on the guitar solo (at 2:10).

 The phrase "Rip it up and start again" perfectly summarized the PostPunk explosion of musics, and was used as the title to author Simon Reynbold's crucial overview, "Rip It Up And Start Again: Postpunk 1978-1984".

 -The Real History of Rock and Soul!: A Music Player Checklist